awcodes/curator/README.md

 - media: id (int) or (Media) model instance (***required***)
 - loading: defaults to 'lazy'
 - glide: this can be used to pass in a glide query string if you do not want to use individual attributes
+- srcset: this will output the necessary srcset with glide generated images.
+  Must be an array of srcset widths and requires the 'sizes' attribute to also be set.

 ```html
 <div class="aspect-video w-64">